c4pt000/appify-android-ios-cordova-builder/README.md

 # Appify
 # gradle 7.1 only

+# Android requires this cleartext flag when using http sites that are non https enabled in the index.html to load with the app
+# ios is not effected by this

 https://stackoverflow.com/questions/45940861/android-8-cleartext-http-traffic-not-permitted

 for regular HTTP (non-https sites) in config.xml (OR AVOID encapsulating an http site altogether)